jonathanraesch/KoalemOS/README.md

 ### libc
 * improve memmove performance
 * make kernel errno thread-local when implementing multithreading
-* check C standard for strtol handling of "08" and "09"
 * improve qsort performance (change pivot to median of three, use introsort)

 ### misc